nhaarman/firefly-iii/full-description.md

 In what is called an "[envelope system](http://en.wikipedia.org/wiki/Envelope_system)" you stuff money in envelopes and spend your money from those envelopes.

 Firefly III uses this method, which means you can create "envelopes" for any period.
 Example: € 200,- for "groceries" or € 500,- for "bills" every month.
+For more details you can also give transactions a category.

 ## Categories